Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - You may join and leave the FIFA if you want.
 - School Sport is now in the "Coach" section and needs a Senior Coach to be introduced.
 - The Alpine Club needs Organized Sports instead of Nationalism to be founded.

+Olympic Games:
+- Olympic Games have now Olympic Disciplines associated with medals.
+There are 16 classical Olympic Disciplines.
+The 4 national sports can become Olympic Disciplines, too.
+Therefore, 20 Disciplines and 20 medals are possible.
+- The 16 Disciplines are: Athletics, Archery, Boxing, Cycling, Equestrian Sports, Fencing, Gymnastics, Hockey, Rowing, Polo, Sailing, Shooting, Swimming, Tennis, Weightlifting, Wrestling.
+- Every country starts with a specific Olympic Discipline in which it excels.
+It has a higher chance to get a medal in this area.
+- The first Olympic Games will have 10 Disciplines.
+More Disciplines can be added with more IOC members.
 - Sports Stadium, not Sports Facilities, gives an Olympic advantage.

 Medicine: